Saving money is a plus, especially when it comes to food. Below is a list of ways to help you save your food dollars.

 - Before going to the grocery store, plan a weekly menu of favorite dishes using healthy foods.

-- Shop only once a week.
+- Make fewer trips to the store.
 The more trips to the store, the more money you spend.
 It is hard to purchase only a few items on any trip to the grocery store.

 - Find stores with super food sales during special times such as “Friday and Saturday Blow-out Sales” or “10 Items for $10.”